 2. Look: Your cosmetics could change in appearance when they have gone bad, such as a difference in color, appearing cloudy, patchy or caked.
 Product separation (usually seen in liquids where a layer or oil starts to form on the surface, giving the look of 2 different layers of products) can occur when you’ve not been using your cosmetic for a while.

-- Feel.
-Chemical reactions can cause the texture of your cosmetics to change considerably.
-Touch and check the consistency of your makeup; if it was a thick lotion before and runny now or have chunky bits, it could be spoiled.
+3. Feel: Chemical reactions can cause the texture of your cosmetics to change considerably.
+Touch and check the consistency of your makeup; if it was a thick lotion before and runny now or has chunky bits, it could be spoiled.

-It’s also important to note that cosmetics can go bad even if it hasn’t gone past its expiry date, improper storage such as placing it under a sunny area can exacerbate the process.
+It’s also important to note that cosmetics can go bad even if they haven’t gone past their expiry date, and improper storage such as placing them in a sunny area can exacerbate the process.

 Extend the Life of Your Cosmetics

 Cosmetics and skincare products should be kept in cool, dry places and out of direct sunlight.
 The heat from the sun could melt cream products like lipsticks, dry up liquid products such as toners, and the UV (ultraviolet rays) can break down the chemical bonds and preservatives in your makeup, causing them to turn bad faster.

 Avoid keeping them in places with high humidity (like the bathroom).
 Moisture is a bacteria breeding ground, added warmth from the steam of your shower creates a haven for them.
-If in doubt, look at the directions included in the label, certain skincare products are better suited in the fridge because of the volatile ingredients contained (vitamin c is a good example, it’s a wonderful pigmentation lighting ingredient but degenerates and oxidizes fairly quickly if not kept in a dark, opaque bottle and in the fridge).
+If in doubt, look at the directions included on the label, certain skincare products are better suited in the fridge because of the volatile ingredients contained (vitamin c is a good example, it’s a wonderful pigmentation lighting ingredient but degenerates and oxidizes fairly quickly if not kept in a dark, opaque bottle and in the fridge).